ahus1/prometheus-hystrix/README.md

 See the [Netflix Metrics & Monitoring](https://github.com/Netflix/Hystrix/wiki/Metrics-and-Monitoring) Wiki for more information.

 _Note that this repository is currently unmaintained.
-A new maintainer would be highly appreciated.
-If that maintainer is not a SoundCloud employee, it is recommended to fork this repository to maintain it outside of the SoundCloud GitHub organization.
-If you are interested, please file an issue in this repo to update README.md accordingly._
+A forked (and maintained) version is now available at [ahus1/prometheus-hystrix](https://github.com/ahus1/prometheus-hystrix)._

 ## USAGE